PatrickHo718/PatrickHo718/README.md

 ## 👋 Hi, my name is Patrick Ho!

-🎓 I'm a Data Science student at the University of Virginia (Class of 2027) and intern at MAXHUB.
+🎓 I'm a Data Science student at the University of Virginia (Class of 2027) and Marketin Analytics Intern at MAXHUB.

 ### 📌 About Me
 - 📊 Currently studying machine learning, data visualization, and cloud platforms (AWS)